vstraigis/CalculatorWithExpressionParser/README.md

 # Calculator
-Calculator For uni project.
-Less is more.
-Made with basic expression parser
+Calculator For University project.
+Writtewn in java with implemented basic expression parser